python/cpython/Doc/library/typing.rst

    Deprecated alias to :class:`collections.abc.Callable`.

-   See :ref:`annotating-callbacks` for details on how to use :class:`collections.abc.Callable` and ``typing.Callable`` in type annotations.
+   See :ref:`annotating-callables` for details on how to use :class:`collections.abc.Callable` and ``typing.Callable`` in type annotations.

    .. deprecated:: 3.9